DurhamARC/classroom-abm/hamilton/README.md

 export NUM_REPEATS=<n>
 ```

+Note: Hamilton accepts a maximum of 50 jobs from a single user at any time.
+So if 2 repeats are run for
+30 parameter sets, 10 will automatically fail.

 #### Postprocessing

 We currently have a very simple postprocessing script that allows users to merge the MSE csvs produced